USPSTF / Other Collaborating Organizations

 International Collaborations to Evaluate Colorectal Cancer Screening Programs

-The CISNET colorectal cancer groups have informed health policy planners in Canada, Ireland, The Netherlands, and Hong Kong by projecting health and economic outcomes for alternative colorectal cancer screening initiatives for these populations.
+The CISNET colorectal cancer groups have informed health care planners in Canada, Ireland, The Netherlands, and Hong Kong by projecting health and economic outcomes for alternative colorectal cancer screening initiatives for these populations.

 American Cancer Society (ACS)

-Investigators in the CISNET colorectal group collaborated with the American Cancer Society to study the contributions of risk factors, screening, and survival differences to racial and state disparities in colorectal cancer rates.
+Investigators in the CISNET colorectal group collaborated with the American Cancer Society to study the contributions of risk factors, screening, and survival differences in colorectal cancer rates at a state level.